Don’t skip this one! A detailed guide on how to clean Keurig 2.0 and how to descale Keurig 2.0, and make it running efficiently again!

 You should also descale if the touch screen indicates Time to descale the brewer.

 What to use for descaling?
 You can descale a Keurig with vinegar or with a commercial descaler.
 White vinegar is a good option if you’re worried about germs and yeast, but commercial descalers are much more efficient for mineral deposits.

 large mug/ bowl

 1. Prepare the brewer: Empty the water from the water reservoir, remove the water filter and turn off the brewer.

-2. Add descaling solution: Pour 1 bottle of Keurig Descaling solution and 14 ounces of water into the reservoir, then turn on your brewer.
+2. Add descaling solution: Pour 1 bottle of descaling solution and 14 ounces of water into the reservoir, then turn on your brewer.

-3. Descaling rinse: Place a mug/pitcher on a drip tray, open and close the handle without inserting the pod and press the brew button at 6 ounce setting for Keurig K250 or 10 ounce setting for other models: Keurig K350, K450, and K550.
+3. Descaling rinse: Place a mug/pitcher on a drip tray, open and close the handle without inserting the pod and press the brew button.
+Use 6 ounce setting for Keurig K250 or 10 ounce setting for other models: K350, K450, and K550.
 Wait until the solution is dispensed.
 Discard mug contents.

 How to descale Keurig 2.0 with vinegar

 If using vinegar, fill up about 2/3 of the reservoir with white vinegar and fill the rest of the tank with water up to MAX fill line.